-In 2000, Southcentral Foundation became the first major health care provider in Alaska — and one of the first in the nation — to offer same-day access to quality medical care for any reason in most departments.
+In 2000, Southcentral Foundation became the first major health care provider in Alaska — and one of the first in the nation — to offer same-day access to quality medical care in most departments.

-Your primary care provider and their team includes one or two medical assistants, a full-time RN case manager who focuses on care coordination, and a case management support who provides case management support.
-Additionally, new members can be added or subtracted to your team as your health care needs change.
+Your primary care provider and their team includes a medical assistant, a full-time RN case manager who focuses on care coordination, and a case management support who will schedule your appointments.
+Additionally, new members can be added to or subtracted from your team as your health care needs change.
 For example, your RN case manager can refer you to a pharmacist, nurse midwife, chiropractor, and other specialists.

-To make an appointment, email your provider or log in to MyHealth.
+To make an appointment, call your provider or log in to MyHealth.
 Using MyHealth also allows you to see your electronic health record.

-SCF manages multiple Community Health Centers in Alaska.
+SCF manages multiple community health centers in Alaska.
 Health centers are community-based and customer-directed organizations that deliver comprehensive, culturally competent, high-quality primary health care services.
-Health centers also often integrate access to pharmacy, mental health, substance use disorder, and oral health services in areas where economic, geographic, or cultural barriers limit access to affordable health care services.
+Health centers also offer integrated access to pharmacy, mental health, substance use disorder, and oral health services in areas where economic, geographic, or cultural barriers limit access to affordable health care services.
 Health centers deliver care to the nation’s most vulnerable individuals and families, including people experiencing homelessness, agricultural workers, residents of public housing, and veterans.